 4. Oatmeal.
 Oatmeal is one of the healthiest breakfast foods as it is high in complex carbs and fiber.
 Oatmeal is digested slowly and gives you a steady supply of energy throughout the day.
 Choose traditional oatmeal and add your own ingredients.
 Pre-flavored oatmeal is loaded with sugar and much high in unhealthy calories.

 5. Legumes.
-Legumes (beans, peas, peanuts) are loaded healthy/complex carbs, and packed with non-animal protein making them a staple for vegetarians.
+Legumes (beans, peas, peanuts) are loaded with healthy/complex carbs, and packed with non-animal protein.
 They are also loaded with fiber, vitamins and minerals.

 The Bottom Line

 Lumping all carbohydrates into one group is counterproductive because you end up eliminating foods that have important health benefits.
 Eating carbs does not necessarily lead to weight gain just as avoiding them does not necessarily lead to weight loss.
 Low carb diets can work because they create a calorie deficit which causes weight loss.
 There are much smarter, more effective and healthier ways to lose weight than removing carbohydrates from your diet.